angiemcelroy/Getting-and-Cleaning-Data-Course-Project/README.md

 5. Appropriately labels the data set with descriptive variable names.
 6. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and      each subject.

-In this repo you will find the files CodeBook.md, README.md, and Run_analysis.R
+In this repo you will find the files CodeBook.md, README.md, and run_analysis.R